 We know that Florida auto insurance can be very confusing.
 With so many different coverage options, it’s hard to tell what you really need or don’t need.
 Florida auto insurance shouldn’t be that difficult.
 We provide easy to use interactive tools here and answer many of the common questions we receive regarding Florida auto insurance policies.
+Get an auto insurance quote online, visit our Dade City office, or get a quote over the phone.

 WHAT ARE THE FLORIDA AUTO INSURANCE REQUIREMENTS?

-*BE VERY CAUTIOUS HERE.
+*Be sure to discuss this with your insurance professional.
 In order to register your Florida auto there are very minimal insurance requirements.
 These minimal insurance requirements could leave you extremely vulnerable in the event you are involved in an accident in Florida.

 Florida Auto Insurance Requirements: